Cryptocurrency traders can use margin trading to multiply the size of their trading account.

 Trade leverage is a ratio that determines exactly how much money is lent by the broker to the trader when executing a margin trade.
+So, for example, if a trader has 0.2 BTC and wants to trade with 1 BTC, he would use 5x leverage.

-Crypto and Bitcoin Margin Exchanges Compared
+Bitcoin and Crypto Margin Exchanges Compared

 |Margin Exchange||Fees||Key Feature||Trade|